 However, average years of schooling is a particularly incomplete and potentially misleading measure of education for comparing the impacts of human capital on the economies of different countries.
 It implicitly assumes that a year of schooling delivers the same increase in knowledge and skills regardless of the education system.
 For example, a year of schooling in Kyrgyzstan (a country performing at the bottom of the Programme for International Student Assessment (PISA) tests of student achievement) is assumed to create the same increase in productive human capital as a year of schooling in Finland (a top PISA performer).
-Additionally, this measure assumes that formal schooling is the primary (sole) source of education outcomes.
+Additionally, this measure assumes that formal schooling is the primary (sole) source of education and that variations in non-school factors have a negligible effect on education outcomes.
 This neglect of cross-country differences in the quality of education and in the strength of family, health and other influences is probably the major drawback of such a quantitative measure of schooling.